dynamsoft-docs/label-recognition-docs-js/programming/javascript/api-reference/interfaces/character-result.md

 # CharacterResult

-The `CharacterResult` class represents the result of a character recognition process.
+The `CharacterResult` interface represents the result of a character recognition process.
 It contains the characters recognized (high, medium, and low confidence), their respective confidences, and the location of the character in a quadrilateral shape.

 ```typescript
 interface CharacterResult {